 Gamemode: Singleplayer / Multiplayer / Coop

 The game that is better than its reviews, was a surprise!
 You wake up at a beach of an nordic medieval looking area.
 A huge dragon will look down to you from a big tower nearby.
 You will find some useful stuff nearby the spawnpoint on the floor each time you spawn.
-First you will need to craft some tools and armour.
-There are wolves, big boars and skeletons that are going to try to kill you.
+At first you will need to craft some tools and armor, because there are wolves, big boars and skeletons that are going to try to kill you.
 There are also tree giants but if you don't come too close they won't attack.
 Everything ingame is hard work and you will also feel like in a starving simulator because every 15 min you are going to die by starvation.
-Except to meat there are only berries that you can get dropped from bushes if you chop them down.
+Except to meat there are only berries that you can get from bushes if you chop them down.
 If you don't die by starvation you might freeze to death if you don't run a fire.
 Especially during harsh nights.
-The game is about surviving in the wilderness, about surviving the elements, most especially the cold, simply making it through another night.
+The game is about surviving in the wilderness, about surviving the elements, most of all the cold, simply making it through another night.
 Very helpful are bandages that you can craft from cotton, they restore health.

-A couple of complaints would include the few meat that drops from animals, only one piece per animal is just too few at least at the multi-player game we tried, we had almost no animals to hunt nearby the first spawn, then the next problem was that they did not respawn for days, the deers are fast, if you got not enough stamina don't try catching them.
+A couple of complaints would include the few meat that drops from animals, only one piece per animal is just too few ( at least at the multi-player game we tried, we had almost no animals to hunt nearby the first spawn), then the next problem was that they did not respawn for days.
+The deers are fast, if you got not enough stamina don't try catching them.
 Dying every 15 minutes by hunger is ridiculous, it takes several days to starve to death at real life, there is a description missing what for some items can be used, like mushrooms, flowers and frost fern, you need to search the crafting menu to find out.
 There are lots of places where you can get stuck and don't get out, the developer needs to play his game to change this.
 Basically you are most of the time just too busy to get enough food to be able to do much more than a bit of farming for materials ingame.
 You can work your way along the islands by hunting and explore asides.
-If you want to run a multi-play server with more animals around your spawn you should start the game as single-play, leave it and host with your save then as multi-play, go later food farming on single-player with same character and go back to multi-player with the food in your pockets.
+If you want to run a multiplay server with more animals around your spawn you should start the game as singleplay, leave it and host with your save then as multiplay, go later food farming on the singleplayer with same character and go back to multiplayer with the food in your pockets.
 There is a lot of food balancing and content missing in this game and playing seems sometimes a bit tedious and hard in the beginning.
 The developer needs to add some play-hints or a tutorial to not let the new players get too fast frustrated.

-Our recommendation: If you don't expect that it is finished yet, we can absolutely recommend to get it on Sale or Humble Bundle!
+Our recommendation: If you don't expect that it is finished yet, we can absolutely recommend to get it on Sale or in a Humble Bundle!